 The UK Government Department for Levelling Up, Housing and Communities and Ministry of Housing, Communities & Local Government announced on 9th December 2022 that the CE Mark will continue to be recognised for compliance with the Construction Products Regulations (CPR) until 30th June 2025.

 What is the UKCA mark?

-Products that currently require CE marking will still need a CE marking to be sold in the EU, as the UKCA mark will not be recognised in the EU market.
+Products being placed on the EU market still need CE marking, as the UKCA mark is not recognised by the EU market.

 Need help with UKCA?

 We can help you keep up to date with the latest regulatory requirements and support your market access needs.
 Our technical experts can provide first-hand insights into the UKCA requirements.
 Our inspectors are chosen for their sector-specific knowledge and expertise, which means you can be confident that they'll understand the manufacturing challenges you face.

 LRQA maintains independence and impartiality by proactively managing conflicts of interest across business units, including those that exist between consultancy and third-party certification services.
 As such, we do not offer consultancy for any management system in the process of, or after completing, third-party certification with LRQA.